cooperhsiung/http-alive/README.md

 { "arbiter": 3000, "master": 3001, "slave": 3002 }
 ```

-pay attention to the ports, the arbiter's port equals to your original port
+pay attention to those ports, the arbiter's port equals to your original port

 then start your service